-- What do I expect to learn from this program and how will it benefit me and my work?
+- What do I expect to learn from this program and how can it benefit me and my work?

-- What do I currently know that is relevant and will help me further my understanding?
+- What do I currently know that is relevant and might help me further my understanding?

-- How is this similar to or different from what I’ve thought or done in the past?
+- How is what I’m learning similar to or different from what I’ve thought or done in the past?

 - Did I get what I expected from the program?

 - Is there anything I don’t fully understand and should explore further?